dannyvankooten/www.dannyvankooten.com/_posts/2019-02-04-from-go-back-to-php-again.md

 ### Symfony4 is a game changer

-I've always been a big fan of [Symfony's compatibility promise](https://symfony.com/doc/current/contributing/code/bc.html) and they have the track record to prove they mean it.
+I've always been a big fan of [Symfony's compatibility promise](https://symfony.com/doc/current/contributing/code/bc.html) and their impressive 13-year track record proves they mean it.

-So when [Symfony4](https://symfony.com/4) was released a few months ago and I heard good things about it, I had to take it for a test drive by implementing a tiny part of our application in it.
+So when [Symfony4](https://symfony.com/4) was released a few months ago and I heard good things about it, I took it for a test drive by implementing a tiny part of our application in it.

 Conclusion: it's great.
+Really, really great.

-A lot of effort went into simplifying the setup, making it a lot faster to bootstrap a Symfony application with much less configuration.
-It's now rivaling Laravel's rapid development while at the same time encouraging best practices to ensure you don't shoot yourself in the foot.
+A lot of effort went into simplifying the setup, making it a lot faster to bootstrap a Symfony application with much less work required configuring bundles.
+It's now rivaling Laravel's rapid development while at the same time encouraging decent development practices to ensure you don't shoot yourself in the foot.
 And [it performs really well](http://www.phpbenchmarks.com/en/).

-It was relatively easy to port our old Laravel application to Symfony, implement some new features the Go version of our application offered and undo some of the shortcuts we took earlier (most of them because of Laravel's global helpers).
+It was relatively easy to port our old Laravel application to Symfony, implement some new features the Go version of our application offered and undo some of the shortcuts I took earlier (most of them because of Laravel's global helpers).

-A nice side effect is that we've managed to substantially increase our test coverage in the process.
+A nice side effect is that I've managed to substantially increase our test coverage in the process.
+Writing the same application in terms of functionality for a ~~second~~ third time really helps in that regard.

 ![Symfony's debug bar](/media/2019/symfony-debug-bar.png)